odow/StochDualDynamicProgram.jl/README.md

   - Convex weight between Expectation and CVar (1=Expectation, 0=CVar) for nested risk aversion
   - `risk_lambda * Expectation + (1 - risk_lambda) * CVar(β)`
 - `cut_selection_frequency::Int` default = `0`
-  - Number of cutting passes to conduct before removing those cuts that are level one dominated*
+  - Number of cutting passes to conduct before running cut selection algorithm
   - If `cut_selection_frequency=0` no cut deletion is conducted.
   - Tuning this parameter is a trade off between the model creation time, and the model solution time.
 If the model takes a short time to solve relative to the creation time, a low value for `cut_selection_frequency` may hurt performance.
 However, if the model takes a long time to solve relative to the creation time, aggressive cut selection (i.e.  `cut_selection_frequency` is small) may help performance.
+- `cut_selection_method  ∈ {LevelOne(), Deterministic()}` default = `LevelOne()`
+  - `LevelOne()`: removes those cuts that are level one dominated (de Matos, Philpott, Finardi (2015).
+Improving the Peformance of Stochastic Dual Dynamic Programming.
+Journal of Computational and Applied Mathematics 290: 196-208).
+That is, it keeps cuts that create the best point approximation to the value function at at least one of the sample points visited so far by the algorithm.
+  - `Deterministic()`: solves an LP for each constraint to determine whether cut is currently defining at any point in state space.
+  - `LevelOne` is a heuristic method and has been found to work well.
+However, you may want to compare the objectives with either no cut selection, or the deterministic method.
 - `cuts_per_processor::Int` default = `0`
   - If `cuts_per_processor>0`, `cuts_per_processor` cuts are computed on each available processor before being collected and combined to remove duplicates.
 The updated set of cuts is then passed back to all processors and a new set of `cuts_per_processor` cuts are computed.
 In addition, convergence test (forward simulation) passes are divided up to each available processor and simulated in parallel.
   - If `cuts_per_processor=0`, method runs in serial mode.